oomlout/oomlout_oomp_builder/navigation/electronic/ic/lga_8_pin_2_5_mm_x_2_5_mm/sensor/pressure_temperature/bosch/bme280/part/readme.md

-# Electronic Ic Lga 8 Pin 2 5 Mm X 2 5 Mm Sensor Pressure Temperature Bosch Bme280
+# Electronic IC Lga 8 Pin 2 5 mm X 2 5 mm Sensor Pressure Temperature Bosch Bme280

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base